 Sometimes a smaller frame fits right in.
 Smaller framed photographs look really good in kid's rooms or in smaller spaces like a bathroom.
 They look great in a row, lining a hallway.
 As something you pass by every day, you can fit a small frame just about anywhere.
 A single small frame fills out a smaller space, but you want to be careful of having it carry the visual load of a larger wall.
 A frame that’s too small makes a space seem unfinished, which is why mapping out a size in a specific spot before you make a commitment is often a good idea.
 And if it doesn’t work, you can always move the frame to a cozier space that’s a better fit.

-While I don't currently sell albums (they're always an option if you really have to have one, btw), the beautiful presentation box that holds the matted prints acts like an album in many respects.
-The biggest benefit of an album presentation is that you can keep your photographs safely contained, flip through them whenever you like, and put everything back on the shelf when you’re done.
-An album or presentation box looks right at home on a bookshelf or on a coffee table, too.
+Albums are perfect for those families who have absolutely no more wall space or simply don’t want to display their family’s portraits on the wall.
+The biggest benefit of an album is the small form factor.
+You can keep your photographs safely contained, flip through them whenever you like, and put everything back on the shelf when you’re done.
+An album looks right at home on a bookshelf or on a coffee table, too.
 It becomes part of the decor, which is why a high-quality and well designed product is important.

 All of the above

 In the end, you don't HAVE TO choose only one way to decorate your home with family photographs.
 You can mix and match to create the perfect recipe for your personal style.
-For instance, I prefer large framed photographs to a wall of smaller frames.
+For instance, you can have an album with all of your session images (to keep and enjoy on special occasions), along with a couple of framed portraits on the wall (to look at every day).
 I also love having the smaller matted prints on display in a wooden block stand on the shelf.
 You might want to create a gallery wall for your family, but that doesn’t mean that you can’t have a large framed portrait above the fireplace, too.
 The best part about having a curated set of professional-quality products to choose from is that you know you’re making the best choice.
 No matter what!